chazzka/clanekforest/clanek.md

 First, random dimension X and a split point approx. around value 20 are chosen, orphaning most of the observations on the left side.
 In the second step, in the right node, dimension Y was chosen, splitting the area in two parts.
 As we can see, the theoretical novelty observations $y$ get assigned the same *path_length* as a priory known, regular observations.
+Even after reaching the stopping criterion, the novelty point remains in the same node with a regular datapoint.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares.svg)
 > Figure X standard Isolation Forest with novelty points.